lfades/cottz-publish-relations/README.md

 * **collection** is the collection where the cursor will be sent. if not sent, is the default cursor collection name
 * **callbacks** is an object with 3 functions (added, changed, removed) or a function that is called when it is added and changed and received in third parameter a Boolean value that indicates if is changed
 * If you send `callbacks` you can use all the methods again and you can edit the document directly (doc.property = 'some') or send it in the return.
-* you can send `callbacks` in the second parameter

 ### this.observe / this.observeChanges (cursor, callbacks)
 observe or observe changes in a cursor without sending anything to the client, callbacks are the same as those used by meteor